SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/lora.html.md

 Click "LoRa".

+Cumulocity fully supports the LoRa device provisioning with Over-the-Air Activation (OTAA) which is the preferred and most secure way to connect with the LoRa network.
+If Activation by Personalization (ABP) is required to be used, please see the [LoRa device registration with ABP](#device-registration-with-abp-activation) section.

 In the next window fill in the required information:

 - **Device profile**: Select the appropriate device profile from the drop-down list.
 - **Device type**: Select the appropriate device type from the drop-down list.
-- **Device EUI**: This is the unique identifier for the device.
+- **Device EUI**: This is the unique identifier for the device and it is 16 character (8 byte) long hexadecimal number.
 You can find it on the device itself.
-- **Application key**: This is an AES-128 application key specific for the device that is assigned to the device by the application owner and is responsible to encrypt JOIN communication.
+- **Application key**: This is an AES-128 application key specific for the device that is assigned to the device by the application owner and is responsible to encrypt.
+Application key is 32 character (16 byte) long hexadecimal number.
+JOIN communication.
 You can find this key on the device itself.
 - **Connectivity plan**: Select the appropriate connectivity plan from the drop-down list.